 Cruise at Lake Austin with the Lone Star Riverboat that offers sightseeing cruises to witness the spectacular free-tailed bats under the bridge in Congress Ave.
 By downtown at Lady Bird Lake, you can also find kayak and paddleboard rentals.
 Rent a boat and hit the water at Lake Travis where you can find over 25 boat rentals from stand-up paddleboards, jet skis, kayaks, wakeboard boats, sailboats, and more!

-Austin is a wonderful place to visit and live in especially if you’re up for the adventure it offers.
+Austin is a wonderful place to visit and live in especially if you’re up for the adventure it offers, we hope that this list of fun outdoor activities in Austin will help you in looking for your next adventure!
 Thinking of moving to Austin?
 Get our FREE Austin Relocation Guide to know more about the area.
 Looking for homes in Austin?
 Browse Austin homes for sale here!